 - Please show up to class on time, and be ready to learn when class starts. - Please don't leave class early, and don't start packing up before class is dismissed.
-If you know you'll need to leave early, please sit near the back of the room and leave as quietly as possible. - Laptops and tablets can be used in class only for note-taking, but it is discouraged.
-If you use a laptop, please find a seat with nobody behind you (to minimize screen-distraction to other students). - Phones should not be used during class for any reason.
-However, if we take a 1-2 minute "stretch break" at the halfway point, a quick phone-check is fine.
+If you know you'll need to leave early, please sit near the back of the room and leave as quietly as possible. - Laptops and tablets can be used in class for note-taking, although I can point to studies that say writing notes by hand is better for retention!
+If you use a laptop, please find a seat with nobody behind you (to minimize screen-distraction to other students).